MediaCityUK: Critical reception

 The architecture at MediaCity was received unfavourably by Building Design magazine, which awarded the development with the 2011 Carbuncle Cup for Worst New Building.
 Owen Hatherley writing in The Guardian also criticised the development, describing it as "an enclave, easily closed off from the life of the rest of the city".
+These critiques highlighted concerns about the design's disconnect from its urban surroundings and its impact on the local community.

 Tenants

 BBC

+As of 2023, approximately 2,700 BBC staff are employed at MediaCityUK.
+The BBC currently occupies three buildings at MediaCityUK: Bridge House, Dock House and Quay House.